vischia/vischia.github.io/docs/index.markdown

 My research focuses on the exploration of *high-dimensional spaces via gradient descent*, eventually powered by *quantum algorithms*, and on the extension of machine learning methods to *realistic neurons*.

-Sometimes I also *apply machine learning algorithms to LHC data*, within the CMS Collaboration, to study the associated production of the Higgs boson with a top quark pair (ttH) in final states with many leptons, the properties of the associated production of a W and a Z boson, and the search production of a pair of Higgs boson.
+I also *apply machine learning algorithms to LHC data*, within the [CMS Collaboration](https://cms.cern/collaboration), to study the associated production of the Higgs boson with a top quark pair (ttH) in final states with many leptons, the properties of the associated production of a W and a Z boson, and the search production of a pair of Higgs boson.

-I am coordinator of the CERN IML (Interexperimental Machine Learning) Working Group, member of the Statistics Committee of the CMS Collaboration, plus other responsibilities within the CMS Collaboration.
+I am coordinator of the CERN IML (Interexperimental Machine Learning) Working Group, member of the Statistics Committee (an advisory committee on topics concerning statistics) of the CMS Collaboration, plus other responsibilities within the CMS Collaboration.

 ***